Kailari/kokonaisuus-book/src/chapter_0.md

 }
 ```

 Okay, so here we create iterators for iterating over the storages, get next element from each iterator and apply the mutation.
 The `Iterator::next`-method returns an `Option<T>` which is either `Some(value)` or `None`.
 Call to `Option::unwrap` blindly assumes the value is indeed of the variant `Some` and returns the wrapped value.
-If `Option` happened to be `None` the method panics and the program crashes.
+However, if the `Option` happened to be `None` the method panics and the program crashes.

 On the other hand, the `Iterator::next` returns `None` when it has iterated over the whole collection and there are no more items to iterate over. ...which is exactly what will happen on fifth iteration of that loop, causing the `Option::unwrap` to panic and crash.

-So this doesn't quite work either.
+Darn, this doesn't quite work either.

 We need to somehow break the execution of that loop as soon as either of the iterators returns `None`.
 For this purpose, we can use *inline pattern matching*, more specifically the `while let` -loop.
 Let's forget about the mutation part for a bit and look at how we could print the values out, as it is a simpler situation, where we only read positions.